Priority service for vulnerable customers

 - Ring and tell you about planned interruptions to the electricity supply.

 - Agree a password before any visits, so you feel safe.

 They also have an agreement with the British Red Cross which allows them to attend large scale emergencies and support customers without power.

-You don’t necessarily need to be physically unwell to receive the support – Western Power will also offer the help and advice to vulnerable customers who may be at risk due to mental health, age or problems with communicating.
+You don’t necessarily need to be physically unwell to receive the support – Western Power Distribution will also offer the help and advice to vulnerable customers who may be at risk due to mental health, age or problems with communicating.

 To register for the priority services register please complete the form here.